 The above are just a few example locations, there are many more and the number of locations is continuously expanding.
 At the same time it seems that the banana pancake trail is no longer limited to South East Asia.
 As traveling longer and further becomes increasingly popular, many locations beyond South East Asia are also added to the trail, such as:

 Bhutan and Taiwan.

 Note!: Healthcare along the Banana Pancake Trail is hopelessly underdeveloped.
-Any serious ailment or injury will most likely involve medical transport to Bangkok or Singapore costing a fortune and to be paid upfront.
+Any serious ailment or injury will most likely involve medical transport to Bangkok or Singapore, often costing a fortune and payable upfront.

-I know it’s boring, but travel insurance is essential.
-Preferably insurance that includes evacuation, repatriation and adventurous activities.
+I know insurance is boring, but the right travel insurance is essential.
+Preferably insurance that includes coverage for evacuation, repatriation and adventurous activities.
 Read more about travel insurance here, or get an instant, non-committal quote here.